VJ-Varanasi/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Emergent Phenomena
+  - Biological Learning
   - Neural Computation
-  - Biophysics
+  - Biologically-inspired AI

 # Education to show in About widget
 education: